CreatureSurvive/Project-Localizations/README.md

     - Copy the `base.lproj` folder for the tweak(s)
     - Rename the folder with your language's ISO-639-1 Code (Check tables below for supported language codes. [non-regional languages](#non_regional_languages), [regional languages](#regional_languages))
     - Translate each file by changing the text after each `=`
-    - Pay attention to special characters such as `\(character), %(character), etc` check [special format specifiers](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) for a complete list
+    - Pay attention to special characters such as `\(character), %(character), etc` these need to remain unchanged to ensure formatting works correctly.
+(Check [special format specifiers](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) for a complete list)
 - Make a Pull Request with your localizations, or send them to me at [support@creaturecoding.com](mailto:support@creaturecoding.com?subject=Localizations%20(PROJECT_NAME))
 - If you would like credit attribution for your contribution, please include the name and (optional) contact link you would like to be credited with in your email or pull request comment